-Figure 19: An example of the scoring used while matching on pairs of titles using the COMPGED function.
+Figure 20: An example of the scoring used while matching on pairs of titles using the COMPGED function.

-In the example below, traditional WHERE-clause logic with the UPCASE function is specified to equate the values of string-1 with string-2.
-Although this approach is far less efficient and can be more time consuming than using traditional data cleaning methods or the COMPGED function, the results show the value for the movie "Christmas Vacation" in the string-1 argument matches the value of "XMAS Vacation" in the string-2 argument, as shown in Figure 20.
+In the next example, traditional WHERE-clause logic with the UPCASE function is specified to equate the values of string-1 with string-2.
+Although this approach is less efficient and can be more time consuming than using traditional data cleaning methods or the COMPGED function, the results show the value for the movie "Christmas Vacation" in the string-1 argument matches the value of "XMAS Vacation" in the string-2 argument, as is shown in Figure 21.